tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/15-algo-challenge-01/README.md

-# Programming challenges
+# Programming Challenges

-These challenges are meant to strengthen your all-around coding skills and thinking; unlike the past challenges, these do not focus on a single topic.
-They are meant to be brain teasers.
+These challenges are meant to strengthen your all-around coding skills and thinking.
+Unlike past challenges, these do not focus on a single topic and are meant to be brainteasers.

-Approach these problems in the best way you see fit.
-Open challenge.py and follow the instructions for each problem within.
-Have fun!
+Open `challenge.py` and follow the instructions for each problem, approaching them as you see fit.
+Have fun with this!

 ## Instructions